17twenty/color/README.md

 - [ ] True color support
 - [ ] Windows support
 - [ ] Respect $TERM
-- [ ] no colors if output isn't a terminal
+- [ ] No colors if output isn't a terminal